All Episodes

 And they want to blame the Republicans for it.

-Now it was Obama's idea.
+Now, it was Obama's idea.

 Woodward's just being truthful.

-Woodward just being good reporter.
+Woodward's just being a good reporter.

-The new state controlled media is at odds with Woodward over this.
+The new state-controlled media is at odds with Woodward over this.

 And we have details of that.

-Anyway, Chris Wallace said, a top White House official was so sensitive about the Woodward column blaming Obama for the sequester, that he called me last night and he said it's a complete revisionist history.
+Anyway, Chris Wallace said a top White House official was so sensitive about the Woodward column blaming Obama for the sequester that he called me last night and he said it's a complete revisionist history.

-So this is Chris Wallace in the White House said, well, it wasn't our idea, but we accepted it.
+So it wasn't our idea, but we accepted it.

 Nobody expected this to happen.

-And if we had wanted all these spending cuts, we would have made that deal with the House of Republicans back in August of 2011.
+And if we had wanted all these spending cuts, we would have made that deal with the House Republicans back in August of 2011.

 There wouldn't have been any sequestration.